 Short Billed Dowitcher

 I expect I have written this before.
 Bottle Beach is a premier spot for shorebirding on the Washington Coast.
 In the Spring it is a great spot for Red Knots often with hundreds there in full breeding plumage and very close.
-Almost all of the Washington shorebirds have been seen there at one time or another including rarities like Laughing Gull, Ruff, Red Necked Stint, Lesser Sand Plover, Sharp Tailed Sandpiper and Hudsonian and Bar Tailed Godwits.
+Almost all of the Washington shorebirds have been seen there at one time or another including rarities like Ruff, Red Necked Stint, Lesser Sand Plover, Sharp Tailed Sandpiper and Hudsonian and Bar Tailed Godwits.
+There was also a Laughing Gull.
 The key to success there is being “on the mud” 3 hours before high tide.
 We often see people just coming out to the mud as we are returning to our cars 1.5 hours before high tide.
 By then the show is generally over.

 We arrived at Bottle Beach at about 3:40 pm with the high tide scheduled to be around 7:00 pm.
 The tide was way out.
 There was lots of mud and two birders were out at its edge.
 We did not see any birds except for gulls and 4 Black Bellied Plovers.
 One of the birders was Anna Kopitov from Seattle who would also be on the pelagic trip the next day.
 As she walked over to join us, she said there had been lots of birds just before we arrived including a Red Knot, and lots of Black Bellied Plovers and Marbled Godwits but they had flown off in a group perhaps scared off by a Peregrine Falcon.
 We watched for awhile and no shorebirds flew in.
 I could not recall a single time at this location when there at the right time when there were not many shorebirds.